laravel/docs/routing.md

 Laravel makes it easy to protect your application from [cross-site request forgeries](http://en.wikipedia.org/wiki/Cross-site_request_forgery).
 Cross-site request forgeries are a type of malicious exploit whereby unauthorized commands are performed on behalf of the authenticated user.

 Laravel automatically generates a CSRF "token" for each active user session managed by the application.
 This token is used to verify that the authenticated user is the one actually making the requests to the application.

-#### Insert The CSRF Token Into A Form
+To generate a hidden input field `_token` containing the CSRF token, you may use the `csrf_field` helper function:

 	<?php echo csrf_field(); ?>

-The code above generates the following HTML:
+The `csrf_field` helper function generates the following HTML:

 	<input type="hidden" name="_token" value="<?php echo csrf_token(); ?>">